 Start off your triathlon season with the Skyline Triathlon!
-A fundraiser for the Skyline High School swim program, Sky Tri is a super early-season tri, featuring a pool swim!
-This event is perfect for first timers or for those who want to get an early start on the 2015 race season.
+Sky Tri is a super early-season tri, featuring a pool swim.
+This event is perfect for first timers or for those who want to get an early start on the 2017 race season.
 The mostly flat bike course — there’s one very steep downhill on the way out and an equally steep uphill on the way back — takes participants along the scenic Huron River Drive, while the fast and flat run course travels around the school grounds and the surrounding Ann Arbor neighborhoods.

 Relay — Click here for details and explanation